Are you looking for things to do in Quito, Ecuador?

 The other popular area to stay is in Plaza Foch, which is about 20 minutes north of the Historic Centre.
 Whilst it does feel a little safer, there is still poverty in the area so be sure to dress down a bit.

 It’s known for its bustling and touristy center, so heading out alone at night here is more viable, just take care and don’t drink too much if heading out alone.
-See this Ecuador safety guide for more tips.
+Check out this Quito safety guide for more tips on what to expect.

 Things to do in Quito

 There are tonnes of interesting sights and cool things to do when in Quito.
 Here we’ll cover some of the very best.

 One of the oldest streets in all of Quito, La Ronda has been important historically for many centuries.

 Many politicians, important musicians, and poets have once lived here, each leaving their influential mark on Ecuadorean history.

 Nowadays you can walk down the pretty cobblestone street, wander around and see all of the now renovated buildings which still stand from its oldest times.

 Backpackers looking for budget stays can find Selina hostel closeby which is somewhat of a haven for those looking to connect with others.